CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/MerakiMCP.md

 Use it to build agents that answer questions about your network, generate reports, troubleshoot connectivity issues, and audit configurations - without writing custom API integration code.

 > **Beta notice:** Meraki MCP is currently in beta.
 Features, tool schemas, supported API capabilities, and client configuration may change, including in ways that are not backward compatible.
-We reserve the right to make breaking changes during the beta period in order to incorporate feedback and improvements.
+We reserve the right to make breaking changes during the beta period to incorporate feedback and improvements.

 ---